datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 ## Merging an arbitrary number of tries

-Merging is extended to an arbitrary number of sources in `CollectionMergeTrie`, used through the static `Trie.merge`.
+Merging is extended to an arbitrary number of sources in `CollectionMergeCursor`, used through the static `Trie.merge`.
 The process is a generalization of the above, implemented using the min-heap solution from `MergeIterator` applied to cursors.